lconcia/life_sciences_ml_at_tacc/docs/section2/ml_intro.rst

 algorithm comes with *labels*, that is, the values we wish the ML model to predict, for a set of "real" samples.

-For example, if we want to train an ML model to learn to distinguish healthy vs diseased crops, a supervised learning approach would provide the model with a collection of images of crops, some that were healthy and some that had diseases, as well as the appropriate label ("healthy" or "diseased") for each image.
+For example, if we want to train an ML model to learn to distinguish benign vs malignant tumor cells, a supervised learning approach would provide the model with a collection of features from histology images, some that were benign and some that are malignant, as well as the appropriate label for each type.

-Similarly, if we want to train an ML model to learn the value of real estate properties, with supervised learning methods we would provide data on a set of examples of actual real estate properties, both their attributes (address, square footage, etc.) as well as the market value.

 By contrast, with unsupervised learning the ML model is trained with data, but the data do not contain labels.
 Without labels, the ML model must "learn" patterns in the abstract.